LASIK is normally a very successful surgery. However, there are risks that you should understand.

 For patients with larger pupils, “true” custom treatment is highly recommended as having distinct advantages over other types of laser treatments.
 Be cautious with claims that the Wavefront “optimized” Allegretto Wave Laser addresses night vision symptoms to the same level as a “true” Wavefront “guided” system, such as the VISX CustomVue.
 The Allegretto Wave Laser does not address most higher order aberrations, which often contribute to night vision complaints.
 Only VISX CustomVue has been shown in clinical trials to substantially reduce the incidence of these symptoms.

 Other complications and risk factors can occur and are explained in our standard informed consent session.
 The above explanation is not intended to explain every possible potential risk but may act as a guide, so you can be an informed potential candidate for LASIK.
 Patients should realize there are no guaranteed results with surgery, and glasses or contacts may still be necessary after surgery.
 Although, patients over 45 years of age may require reading glasses, it is extremely rare in our practice that other forms of glasses or contacts will be needed.
-There is an extremely remote possible risk of vision loss, but Moretsky Cassidy LASIK Vision has never had a patient lose sight as a result of refractive surgery in over 30 years of practice.
+There is an extremely remote possible risk of vision loss, but Moretsky Cassidy LASIK Vision has never had a patient lose sight as a result of refractive surgery.
 Good patient compliance certainly improves the outcome of LASIK results.
 One-on-one patient attention by our doctors enable our patients an opportunity to ask questions and understand the process better, and hence better comply with instructions.